Skip to main content

 2. Start a MIPRO online job

-3. Evaluate candidates without leaking prompts to the task app
+3. Evaluate candidates without leaking prompts to the container

 From demos: exact online loop (Banking77)